Pending payment orders and held stock

 Changed pending payment orders

-This in itself is not a problem, but it can cause some unforeseen issues.
+This will cause two orders from the same customer to exist in WooCommerce that also can have the same transaction-ID from the payment provider.
+This in itself is not a problem, other than it can be confusing, since the customer has only been charged for the Processing order.
+It can however cause some unforeseen issues.
 For instance, a discount coupon limited to one (1) use can wrongfully be deemed as no longer valid.
 This is because it’s tied to the original pending payment order if that order hasn’t been cancelled.

 You can read more about this at Discount coupons wrongfully claimed to have already been used.